apigee/ansible-opdk-accelerator/setup/README.md

 An Ansible controller is used to run Ansible playbooks.
 This repository contains playbooks that setup an Ansible controller.
 The [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller) role to setup an Ansible Controller.
-The [setup.yml](setup/setup.yml) script enables you to setup and manage an Ansible controller to work with either a single planet or to manage multiple planets tfor the management of an environment required by an Enterprise scale development effort.
+The [setup.yml](setup/setup.yml) script enables you to setup and manage an Ansible controller to automate working with either a single planet or automate multiple planets for the management of an Enterpreise scale development environment.
 This setup provides you with a common configuration convention that simplifies managing either either one planet or several of any size.

 ## Quick Start
 The playbook `setup.yml` will setup your folder structure in your user home directory.
 You can change